LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/quick-start-bots.md

 Next, you use Conversation Builder to connect your bot to the bot agent you just created and get the connection running in the Demo environment.

-1. Return to Conversation Builder by clicking the **Manage conversation AI and bots** icon on the toolbar on the left.
+1. Return to Conversation Builder by clicking the **Manage conversational AI and bots** icon on the toolbar on the left.

     <img style="width:300px" src="img/cb_cb_icon.png">